COLTON HERTA

 ON TRACK

-At just 24 years old, Colton Herta is a 2x winner of the Rolex 24 Hours at Daytona, 7x INDYCAR winner, and most recently, the overall winner of the 2024 Sebring 12 Hours.
-Herta became the youngest driver ever to win an INDYCAR race with his first INDYCAR victory in his Rookie season in 2019, and is one of the most successful American racers of his time.
+Colton Herta is a nine-time INDYCAR race winner and a two-time winner of the Rolex 24 Hours at Daytona, as well as the overall winner of the 2024 12 Hours of Sebring.
+He became the youngest driver in INDYCAR history to win a race at age 18 and remains one of the most successful American racers of his generation.

 CAREER